 At home, Gertler's Merry-Go-Round, inspired by a fair in Hampstead Heath, reflected in the imaginations of many the brutal cycle of violence, and since regarded as one of the most famous 'anti-war' paintings.

-Weinstein was imprisoned several times as a 'conchy' in Wandsworth, Bedford and Wormwood Scrubs, famously telling his Tribunal 'I know what it is to kill a pig, I will not kill a man' – a stance no doubt reinforced by the death of Rosenberg at the Somme in April 1918.
+Weinstein was imprisoned several times as a 'conchy' in Wandsworth, Bedford and Wormwood Scrubs.
+In an interview recorded in 1976 (in the IWM) he describes a fellow inmate, a former butcher, giving his reason for refusing to fight as 'I know what it is to kill a pig, I will not kill a man' – a stance shared by Weinstein and no doubt reinforced by the death of his close friend Rosenberg at the Somme in April 1918.
 He was released in 1919 under the 'Two Year rule' while his friend John Rodker alternated between prison sentences and hiding out in London 'on the run'.

 During the war year, in July 1915, the Russian-Jewish émigré artist Lazar Berson founded the Ben Uri as the 'Jewish National Decorative Art Association (London)', at Gradel's kosher restaurant near Aldgate East Tube station.
 It went on to collect and promote Jewish artists, providing financial assistance and later gallery space for many, including those who had exhibited in the 1914 Whitechapel show, mounting exhibitions like its 1946 Subjects of Jewish Interest at its gallery, then in Portman Street.

 The theatres, and Passmore Edwards Library and the Whitechapel Art Gallery had long provided focal points for this intellectual and artistic circle.
 Bomberg, Gertler and Kramer frequently found in their shared Jewish culture a cherished source of inspiration for their artworks, as indeed it continued to be for later artists.